 World’s largest gold market

 In 2013, China became the world’s largest gold market.
-It accounts for about a third of global gold demand.
-The World Gold Council (or WGC) expects demand to grow by at least another 20% by 2017.
+It accounts for around a third of the global gold demand.
+World Gold Council (or WGC) expects demand to grow at least another 20% by 2017.

-Because of China’s sheer size, investors need to monitor physical gold demand trends in China.
+Investors need to monitor physical gold demand trends in China because of its sheer size.
 It impacts gold demand and gold prices.
-Learn more about the fundamentals that are driving demand for physical gold in China.
+Click here to learn more about the fundamentals that are driving the demand for physical gold in China.

 China doesn’t publish gold import or export data.
-As a result, we’ll rely on data from Hong Kong’s gold exports to China.
-The Hong Kong Census and Statistics Department releases data every month.
+As a result, we’ll rely on the data from Honk Kong’s gold exports to China.
+The Hong Kong Census and Statistics Department releases the data every month.

 Total imports from Hong Kong increased marginally to 25.58 tons in August—from 21.05 tons in July.
 This was a three year low.
 The imports for August declined 76.8% year-over-year (or YoY).

 The import pace decreased steadily since February.
 It’s down 34% year-to-date (or YTD) compared to last year.
 One possible explanation for this drop could be the Chinese government’s crackdown on metal financing deals.

 The lower demand appetite for world’s largest consumer is negative for gold prices.
 It’s also negative for gold-backed exchange-traded funds (or ETFs)—like the SPDR Gold Shares (GLD).